maxmiliano/league-matrix/README.md

 # League Backend Challenge
+This is my solution for the Backend Challenge as part of the [League](https://league.com/)'s hiring process.

 The original Challenge consists of a main.go with web server written in GoLang.
 It accepts a single request _/echo_.